-Step 11: In the Processor window, specify 1 processor and 1 core number for the Millennium virtual machine.
+Step 11: In the Processor window, specify one processor and one core number for the Millennium virtual machine.

-Step 13: In the Network Type window, select NAT if you want to use a different IP block than your host’s IP block, and Bridged if you want to use the same IP block and continue.
+Step 13: In the Network Type window, select NAT if you want to use a different IP block than your host’s IP block, and Bridged if you’re going to use the same IP block and continue.